 These Whole30 Chicken Yakitori skewers are a healthy spin on the traditional Japanese street food.
 The chicken is moist and tender and coated in a sticky sweet and salty teriyaki sauce.
-They are Whole30 and Paleo and take less than 30 minutes to make, perfect for weeknight dinner.
+These Paleo Chicken Yakitori take less than 30 minutes to make and are Whole30, Paleo, Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal.

 This is a fun and easy to prepare Japanese inspired recipe that is great for weeknight dinner.
 In my opinion anything served on skewers is always more fun to eat, and chicken is no exception.
 Chunks of cubed chicken thighs are grilled on skewers with sliced scallions and asparagus and smothered in a delicious sweet and salty teriyaki sauce.
 Although chicken breasts would work for this recipe, I recommend using thighs which have a higher fat content and will result in more moist and tender chicken when grilled.

-I like to double the recipe so I have enough left in my fridge to eat over a few days.
+I like to double the recipe for these Paleo Chicken Yakitori so I have enough left in my fridge to eat over a few days.
 You can add them into a salad, serve them with coconut cauliflower rice and sauteed veggies, or just grab a skewer to snack on when you are hungry.

 Why you are going to love these Whole30 Chicken Yakitori skewers: